Negishi coupling: Scope

 with hexaiodidobenzene, diferrocenylzinc and tris(dibenzylideneacetone)dipalladium(0) in tetrahydrofuran.
 The yield is only 4% signifying substantial crowding around the aryl core.

 In a novel modification palladium is first oxidized by the haloketone 2-chloro-2-phenylacetophenone 1 and the resulting palladium OPdCl complex then accepts both the organozinc compound 2 and the organotin compound 3 in a double transmetalation:

-Recent conditions for the Negishi reaction have demonstrated extremely broad scope and tolerance of a broad range of functional groups and heteroaromatic nuclei and proceed at or near room temperature.

 Examples of nickel catalyzed Negishi couplings include sp2-sp2, sp2-sp3, and sp3-sp3 systems.
 In the system first studied by Negishi, aryl-aryl cross coupling was catalyzed by Ni(PPh3)4 generated in situ through reduction of Ni(acac)2 with PPh3 and (i-Bu)2AlH.

 Variations have also been developed to allow for the cross-coupling of aryl and alkenyl partners.
 In the variation developed by Knochel et al, aryl zinc bromides were reacted with vinyl triflates and vinyl halides.